JunioResende/JunioResende/README.md

 ## 📖 About

-Hello, my name is Junior, 30 years old.
+Hello, my name is Junio, 30 years old.
 I'm a web developer.
 Graduated in Analysis and Development of Systems and Technology in Geoprocessing.
 I'm in love with Technology!

 ## 🚀 Skills 🔝